Arrivo: Colorado maglev project

-Arrivo has agreed to lease offices in an unused toll plaza on E-470 in Commerce City, Colorado, intending to employ forty engineers.
+Arrivo agreed to lease offices in an unused toll plaza on E-470 in Commerce City, Colorado, intending to employ forty engineers.
 The second phase would have been the erection of a half-mile maglev test track, but not the evacuated tube that was a big part of Elon Musk's original hyperloop proposal.
 The state has offered $760,000 in tax incentives to lure Arrivo.
 At a press conference, Brogan BamBrogan described a system that would move automobiles from downtown Denver to the airport at the same price as the tolls on Pena Boulevard, the airport highway.
 It would, he said, have a payback period of ten years.
 The company planned to break ground on the first commercial leg, from Aurora to the airport, in 2019, with an opening in 2021.

 Technology

 The company has described a sled for automobiles; other elements of the technology with the exception of the tube and vacuum are likely to be similar to maglev.

 In March 2017 the company claimed it could have an operational hyperloop within three years.

 In November 2017, the company announced that it was no longer developing vacuum tubes and was focused on maglev rail technology.